zkendall/WordBinder/README.md

 	- Close?
 - Build CodeMirror syntax highlighting from indexer results.
 - Split file tree into two, one for Text and one for Notes.
+- Split editor into two, one for Text and one for Notes.